sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VxLAN_Multihoming.md

 ### 3.3.3 Zebra changes
 Zebra changes are required to send ES membership and DF election information to Fpmsyncd.
 Existing socket for zebra-Fpmsyncd communication is leveraged.
 For sending split-horizon and DF information to Fpmsyncd, NEXTHOP update messages will be used.
 Fpmsyncd will process raw netlink messages instead of using libnl3 APIs for decoding these messages.

+Zebra changes will also be required to drive Linux kernel states for following:

+- TC filter for split-horizon
+- TC filter for non-DF
+- Backup nexthop for local ES

 ### 3.3.4 Fpmsyncd changes
-Fpmsyncd changes are required to handle ES membership and DF election information from zebra and write EVPN_SPLIT_HORIZON_TABLE and EVPN_DF_TABLE APP-DB entries.
+Fpmsyncd changes are required to handle ES membership and DF election information from zebra and write EVPN_SPLIT_HORIZON_TABLE, EVPN_DF_TABLE, and EVPN_ES_BACKUP_NHG_TABLE APP-DB entries.

 ### 3.3.5 Fdbsyncd changes
 Fdbsyncd changes are required to handle the following:
 1. Handling of L2-NHG netlink notifications and dump from kernel.
 2. Programming of L2_NEXTHOP_GROUP_TABLE APP-DB entries based on kernel L2-NHG events.
 3. Programming of VXLAN_FDB_TABLE APP-DB entries with L2-NHID.
-4. Warm-reboot reconciliation of L2_NEXTHOP_GROUP_TABLE and VXLAN_FDB_TABLE similar to ROUTE_TABLE/NEXTHOP_GROUP_TABLE reconciliation in Fpmsyncd.

 ### 3.3.6 Vxlanorch changes
 - Changes required to maintain refcnt to a dip per L2 NHG.